aerdman1/henryhowler/docs/Gene Henry's Branch/dan-cindy/recollections-of-a-weakling-1.md

 ---
 title: Recollections of a Weakling
-excerpt: Conflict Resolution as the Youngest of Four Brothers   By Dan Remember 2025
+excerpt: Conflict Resolution as the Youngest of Four Brothers   Remember by Dan in 2025
 deprecated: false
 hidden: false
 metadata: